MooseML/Histopathologic-Cancer-Detection/README.md

 ```

 ### Download Pretrained Models
 If you do not want to adjust the models and train from scratch you can download the pretrained models.
-Since the trained models were too large for GutHub, they are stored on the Hugging Face Hub.
+Since the trained models were too large for GitHub, they are stored on the Hugging Face Hub.

 Run this script to automatically fetch them:
 ```sh